-39. The CPA provides for the establishment of a large number of Commissions to oversee implementation of the agreement.
+59. The CPA provides for the establishment of a large number of Commissions to oversee implementation of the agreement.
 There was initially considerable delay in establishing many of these Commissions; however, the process got back underway in late 2005, with the formation and staffing of the National Petroleum Commission (NPC), the Ceasefire Political Commission (CPC), the Fiscal and Financial Allocation and Monitoring Commission (FFAMC), and the National Judicial Service Commission (NJSC).
 The progress of these Commissions is dealt with under the relevant sections of the Monitor.
-The Assessment and Evaluation Commission (NCSC) are dealt with below.
+The Assessment and Evaluation Commission (AEC), the Technical ad hoc Border Committee and the National Civil Service Commission (NCSC) are dealt with below.
 With the exception of the NCSC, all the Commissions have been formed by presidential decree rather than legislation.
 Some National Assembly members have argued that FFAMC and the NPC in particular require a legislative basis.